tapanalyticstoolkit/spark-tk-jupyter-debian/README.md

-#jupyter
+#spark-tk-jupyter

-- This is the home of docker image for Jupyter on TAP.
+- This is the home of docker image for Jupyter for the TAP Analytics Toolkit (TAP).
 - The final images contains pandas-cookbook example notebooks from this repository: https://github.com/jvns/pandas-cookbook

+##What's new
+This is the initial release of the `spark-tk-jupyter` repo.

+##Known issues
+None.

 ## Building the image
 - Pull all the submodules: git submodule update --init --recursive